rossetti/KSLBook/docs/06-Chapter6.md

 increased by 20, 40, 60, and 80%.
 Will the system have trouble meeting
 the demand?
 In other words, how does the throughput (number of shirts produced per day) change in response to the increasing demand rate?

+Use the following stream allocations:

+- Stream 1, time between orders
+- Stream 2, order type
+- Stream 3, order size
+- Stream 4, shirt making time
+- Stream 5, paper work time
+- Stream 6, packaging time
+- Stream 7, inspection time
+- Stream 8, scrapping process
 :::

 ***

 :::{.exercise #ch6P10}
-Hungry customers arrive to a Mickey R's drive through restaurant at a mean rate of 10 per hour according to a Poisson process.
+Hungry customers arrive to a Mickey R's drive through restaurant at a mean rate of 10 per hour according to a Poisson process (stream 1).
 Management is interested in improving the total time spent within the system (i.e. from arrival to departure with their food).

 Management is considering a proposed system that splits the order taking, payment activity and the order delivery processes.
 The first worker will take the orders from an order-taking speaker.
-This takes on average 1 minute plus or minus 20 seconds uniformly distributed.
+This takes on average 1 minute plus or minus 20 seconds uniformly distributed (stream 2).
 When the order taking activity is completed, the making of the order will start.
-It takes approximately 3 minutes (plus or minus 20 seconds) to make the customer's order, uniformly distributed.
+It takes approximately 3 minutes (plus or minus 20 seconds) to make the customer's order, uniformly distributed (stream 3).
 Meanwhile, the customer will be instructed to drive to the first window to pay for the order.
 Assume that the time that it takes the customer to move forward is negligible.
 The first worker accepts the payment from the customer.
-This takes on average 45 seconds plus or minus 20 seconds uniformly distributed.
+This takes on average 45 seconds plus or minus 20 seconds uniformly distributed (stream 4).
 After paying for the order the customer is instructed to pull forward to the second window, where a second worker delivers the order.
 Assume that the time that it takes the customer to move forward is negligible.